wildonion/gem/README.md

 * once the user gets loggedin, first the `/user/verify-twitter-account/{account_name}` API must be called to verify and update the twitter username inside the db then then we must compel the user to tweet the activity code which is inside the user data response.

 ## 🚧 WIPs

+* complete `/user/stars/update`, `/user/deposit` and `/user/withdraw` of conse panel API along with their `openapi` doc and postgres schemas (nfts, withdraw and deposit postgres schemas)

 * `yew` admin and dev panel app